 Existing law provides for the establishment of an Independent System Operator (ISO).
 In California it is CAISO.
 CAISO is a nonprofit public benefit corporation required to ensure efficient use and reliable operation of the electrical transmission grid consistent with achieving planning and operating reserve criteria no less stringent than those established by the Western Electricity Coordinating Council and the North American Electric Reliability Council.
 The Clean Energy and Pollution Reduction Act of 2015 (SB 350) provides for the transformation of CAISO into a regional organization.
 That process provides that modifications to CAISO’s governance structure, through changes to its bylaws or other corporate governance documents, will not become effective until CAISO, the California Public Utilities Commission (CPUC), the California Energy Commission, the State Air Resources Board (ARB), the Governor, and the Legislature take specified actions on or before January 1, 2019.

-This bill would prohibit a California electrical transmission facility owner, a retail seller of electricity, or a local publicly owned electric utility from joining a multistate regional transmission system organization, as defined, unless the bylaws or other organizational documents that govern the organization, and the organization’s operations, meet Federal Energy Regulatory Commission requirements and other specified requirements.
+- Prohibit a California electrical transmission facility owner, a retail seller of electricity, or a local publicly owned electric utility from joining a multistate regional transmission system organization (RTO), unless the bylaws or other organizational documents that govern the organization, and the organization’s operations, meet Federal Energy Regulatory Commission (FERC) requirements and other specified requirements.

 - Require a California transmission owner, retail seller, or local publicly owned electric utility, before joining a multistate RTO, to submit the bylaws and other organizational documents that govern the multistate RTO to the CEC for review and would require the CEC, in consultation with the CPUC and the ARB, to review those materials for compliance with the bill’s requirements.